 Bala Ambati, MD

 At a very early age, Dr. Ambati gained a respect and admiration for those who work in the medical profession.
-Having spent months in a hospital at a young age, he experienced the compassion, dedication, and caring of skilled doctors and nurses.
+Having spent months in a hospital at age 4, he experienced the compassion, dedication, and caring of skilled doctors and nurses.
 As he grew older the experience stayed with him with him so when it came time to choose a career path, medicine was a logical choice.

 Dr. Ambati earned his MD from Mount Sinai School of Medicine at the age of 17, gaining the title of the world’s youngest doctor, and then began his remarkable career of compassionate medical care.
 The choice of becoming an Ophthalmologist was an easy one for him.